Recipes from Italy

 torta tenerina recipe step 3

-Step 3) - Pour the melted chocolate into the egg yolk cream and mix well.
-Then add the milk and the sifted flour.
-Mix always with the mixer on low speed.
+Step 3) - Pour the melted chocolate and butter mixture into the beaten egg yolks.
+Mix well with the electric mixer on low speed.

 torta tenerina recipe step 4

-Step 4) - Whip the egg whites with the remaining sugar until stiff.
+Step 4) - In a separate clean bowl, beat the egg whites with the remaining sugar until stiff peaks form.

 torta tenerina recipe step 5